obrzts/BLscore/README.md

 #> 6 TRBV12-3 TRBJ2-7    CASSFGVYEQYF CAYSSGAGGTSYGKLTF TRAV38-2/DV8  TRAJ52  6
 ```

-Note, that the default clustering thresholds were defined to optimally
+Note, that the default thresholds for clustering were defined for full
-detect clusters of TCRs recognizing the same epitope.
-If instead of full
-junction only CDR3 sequence witout flanking residues is provided the
+junction sequences.
+Providing only CDR3 sequence without flanking
-scores will be overestimated which may lead to wrong cluster assignment.
+residues may lead to less accurate cluster assignment.

 Usage example: